JohannesFKnauf/sauerbraten-handicap-mod/README.md

 *** A frag margin of 20 to the weakest player translates to a handicap ratio e**2 = 7.389..., that is a handicap of 13.53....
 * New joiners start with a score of min_frags.
 Otherwise the balance would be destroyed immediately.

-# Build and Run plain Sauerbraten
+# Build and Run vanilla Sauerbraten
 In order to play the mod, you have to compile sauerbraten from source after applying the provided patch.

 ## Linux